Overview

 Task Line Items

-For tasks involving multiple pieces of equipment or assets, you can create Task Line Items.
-Each line item represents work on a specific asset.When to Use Line Items
+For tasks involving multiple pieces of service objects (equipment or assets), the system creates Task Line Items.
+Each line item represents work on a specific service object.When to Use Line Items

-- Maintenance tasks covering multiple assets (e.g., “Inspect 10 rooftop units”)
+- Maintenance tasks covering multiple service objects (e.g., “Inspect 10 rooftop units”)

 - Quality control checklists for each piece of equipment